-- Bypassing or attempting to bypass the filtering system - Using the school's access to the Internet for reasons other than educational purposes - Gaining intentional access or maintaining access to materials that are obscene, pornographic, or whose dominant appeal is sexual in nature - Gaining intentional access or maintaining access to materials which are defamatory, abusive, threatening, harassing, racially offensive, dangerous, illegally discriminatory, or other illegal materials
+- Bypassing or attempting to bypass the filtering system - Using the school's access to the Internet for reasons other than educational purposes - Gaining intentional access or maintaining access to materials that are obscene, pornographic, or whose dominant appeal is sexual in nature - Gaining intentional access or maintaining access to materials which are defamatory, abusive, threatening, harassing, racially offensive, dangerous, illegally discriminatory, or other illegal materials - Playing and downloading lyrics, images, music, or copying music for non-educational purposes - Playing non-approved computer games while on school property - Using the Internet for illegal activity, including gambling, computer hacking, and copyright plagiarism or intellectual property law violations - Accessing chat rooms, social media or networks, or instant messaging services - Using email during class time when not explicitly instructed to do so by the teacher - Using email as a chat service - Posting anonymous messages on the system or other media forums used for educational purposes - Electronic forgery

-- Playing and downloading lyrics, images, music, or copying music for non-educational purpose - Playing non-approved computer games while on school property - Using the Internet for illegal activity, including gambling, computer hacking, and copyright plagiarism or intellectual property law violations - Accessing chat rooms, social media or networks or instant messaging services - Using email during class time when not explicitly instructed to do so by teacher - Using email as a chat service - Posting anonymous messages on the system or other media forums used for educational purposes - Electronic forgery - Theft or vandalism of data, equipment, or intellectual property - Invading the privacy of individuals - Attempting to gain access to or gaining access to student records, grades or files - Introducing a virus or other malware to, or otherwise improperly tampering with the system - Degrading or disrupting equipment or system performance - Providing access to the school's network to unauthorized individuals - Reposting a message that was sent to you privately without permission of the person who sent you the message - Posting private information about another person. - Using outside programs to obscure user identification, such as VPN concealers or incognito modes - Employing hotspots or personal devices to access content prohibited by this policy
+- Theft or vandalism of data, equipment, or intellectual property - Invading the privacy of individuals - Attempting to gain access to or gaining access to student records, grades, or files - Introducing a virus or other malware to, or otherwise improperly tampering with the system - Degrading or disrupting equipment or system performance - Providing access to the school's network to unauthorized individuals - Reposting a message that was sent to you privately without permission of the person who sent you the message - Posting private information about another person. - Using outside programs to obscure user identification, such as VPN concealers or incognito modes - Employing hotspots or personal devices to access content prohibited by this policy - Using AI or similar platforms to complete coursework the student takes credit for is a form of plagiarism.